Repetitive cluster-tilted algebras: Introduction

 \section{Introduction}

 Let $H$ be a finite dimensional hereditary algebra over an algebraically closed field $k$.
 The endomorphism algebra of a tilting module over $H$ is called tilted algebra.
-Cluster category of type $H$ is the orbit category $\mathscr{C} =D^b(H)/ <F>$ of derived categories $D^b(H)$ of $H$ by an automorphism group generated by $F =\tau^{-1}[1]$, where $\tau$ is the Auslander-Reiten translation in $D^b(H)$ and $[1]$ is the shift functor of $D^b(H)$. $\mathscr{C}$ is triangulated category and is Calabi-Yau categories of CY-dimension $2$, see [BMRRT] and [K].
-It was shown that any cluster tilting object of $\mathscr{C}$ is induced from a tilting module of a hereditary algebra $H'$ which is derived equivalent to $H$.
-The endomorphism algebra of a tilting object in $\mathscr{C}$ is now called a cluster-tilted algebra.
+Cluster category of type $H$ is the orbit category $\mathscr{C} =D^b(H)/(F)$ of the derived category $D^b(H)$ of $H$ by an automorphism group generated by $F =\tau^{-1}[1]$, where $\tau$ is the Auslander-Reiten translation in $D^b(H)$ and $[1]$ is the shift functor of $D^b(H)$. $\mathscr{C}$ is a triangulated category and is a Calabi-Yau categories of CY-dimension $2$, see \cite{bmrrt, k}.
+It was shown that any cluster tilting object of $\mathscr{C}$ is induced by a tilting module of a hereditary algebra $H'$ which is derived equivalent to $H$.
+The endomorphism algebra of a tilting object in $\mathscr{C}$ is called a cluster-tilted algebra.

 0.2in